Treaty Principles Bill: First reading

 On 14 November, the Treaty Principles Bill passed its first reading despite opposition from the Labour, Māori and Green parties.
 Support from the National Party and NZ First was guaranteed under the Coalition agreement, but only up to the second reading.

 During the debate, Labour MP Willie Jackson was ordered to leave by Speaker Gerry Brownlee after refusing to withdraw a comment accusing Seymour of lying about the Treaty of Waitangi.
-Te Pāti Māori MP Hana-Rawhiti Maipi-Clarke interrupted parliament's vote on the bill, initiating a haka ("Ka Mate"), while tearing her copy of the bill in two.
-She was joined by some members of the Labour, Māori and Green parties and the public watching from the gallery.
+Te Pāti Māori MP Hana-Rawhiti Maipi-Clarke interrupted parliament's vote on the bill, initiating a protest haka ("Ka Mate"), while tearing her copy of the bill in two.
+She was joined by many Labour, Māori and Green MPs and even the public watching from the gallery.
 As of November 2024, the video of the haka was viewed more than 700 million times.

 The haka caused a disruption that delayed parliamentary proceedings for half an hour and led to the temporary suspension of Maipi-Clarke.
 It also resulted in the referral to the Privileges Committee of Maipi-Clarke, her party co-leaders Debbie Ngarewa-Packer and Rawiri Waititi, and Labour MP Peeni Henare, and further suspensions of Maipi-Clarke, Ngarewa-Packer and Waititi (see also: § Privileges Committee hearings).

 When the House resumed, the bill passed its first reading that same evening, 68 votes to 54.